locatable/splittable-docs/privacy-policy.md

 1. Changes to our Privacy Policy

   - If we make any changes to this privacy policy, we will post those changes on this page and update the modification date below
-  - You can also view a history of changes to this document [on GitHub](https://github.com/locatable/splittable-docs)
+  - You can also view a history of changes to this document [on GitHub](https://github.com/locatable/acasa-docs)
-  - This privacy policy was last updated on: 25 October 2016.
+  - This privacy policy was last updated on: 3 May 2018.